andrewrnoel87/andrewrnoel87.github.io/_posts/2023-11-13-Modules_and_Packages.markdown

 - When we specify the direct import path, it is an __absolute import__.
 Absolute imports are prefered over relative imports.

 - __Relative imports__ are based on where you are when you import.
-Example:

-    from . import module_name

-    # This says from the current package/directory import module_name
+Example: __from . import module_name__.
+This says from the current package/directory import module_name.

 """"""